Rambatino/CHAID/README.md

 py.test
 ```

-If you so wish to run the unit tests across multiple python versions to make sure your changes are compatible, run: [`tox`](https://github.com/tox-dev/tox).
-You may need to run ` pip install tox tox-pyenv` & `brew install pyenv` beforehand.
+If you so wish to run the unit tests across multiple python versions to make sure your changes are compatible, run: [`tox`](https://github.com/tox-dev/tox) ([`detox`](https://github.com/tox-dev/detox/releases) to run in parallel).
+You may need to run `pip install tox tox-pyenv detox` & `brew install pyenv` beforehand.

 Caveats
 -------